 Measuring brand awareness

-Branding campaigns have a unique goal: to raise awareness and visibility of your product, service or cause.
+Branding campaigns have a unique objective: to raise awareness and visibility of your product, service or cause.
 To help reach these objectives, you can create Google Ads campaigns using the Brand awareness & reach goal to increase traffic to your website or encourage customers to interact with your brand.
 Learn more about goals in the new Google Ads experience.

 Not sure where to start?
 Get strategies for creating campaigns that increase brand awareness

 Networks for your branding campaign